GBaath/MeshVectorGenerator/README.md

 This work is made in conjuction with the [**Unreal Product configurator**](https://github.com/GBaath/Portfolio/tree/main/UnrealProductConfigurator) and it's main use case is to generate points within specifed bounds, for camera interpolation in order to get some variety while still being easy to iterate on and visualize.

+*Interpolating points witihn is currently w.i.p. some class members are unused or unimplemented*

 ---

-*Interpolating points witihn is currently w.i.p. some class members are unused or unimplemented*

-Summary: Read all the vertecies, and ranomize points within sphere or box, check rayintersection with the transformed input mesh, optimizing the generation space overtime.
+***TLDR:*** Read all the vertecies, and ranomize points within sphere or box, check rayintersection with the transformed input mesh, optimizing the generation space overtime.
 Big & bulky mesh = faster, generating bounding volume not meant for realtime.

 ---